spacepy/spacepy/Doc/source/coordinates.rst

     The default backend for coordinate transformations was changed from IRBEM to the CTrans-based SpacePy backend.

+    .. versionchanged:: 0.8.0

+    The IGRF model for the CTrans-based SpacePy backend was updated to IGRF14;
+    the IRBEM backend was also updated to a version using IGRF14.

 Differences between representations
 --------------------------------------------
 IRBEM's coordinate transformations are low-accuracy and were written for